joyjixu/qm2_resources/datasets/dataset_links.md

-# Links to the main datasets we will be using
+# Links to the main datasets we will be using (these are too large to upload here)

 ## COVID Tweets Dataset (Chen, 2020)
 * Maintained by Computer Science Ph.D. student at the University of South California